ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### E. Check the mapping of Applicant Type-Document Category Name-Document Type Name

-On receiving a request to check the mapping of Applicant Type-Document Category-Document Type mapping parameters (Applicant Type, Document Category Name and Document Type Name) the system checks the mapping
+On receiving a request to check the mapping of Applicant Type-Document Category-Document Type mapping parameters (Applicant Type, Document Category Name and Document Type Name), the system checks the mapping

 1. Validates if the request contains the following input parameters
 * Applicant Type Code
 * Document Category Name
 * Document Type Name
 2. If the mandatory input parameters are missing, throws the appropriate message.
-1. If the mapping exist, respond with "Valid".
+1. If the mapping exists, respond with "Valid".
 1. If the mapping does not exist, respond with "Invalid".
 1. In case of Exceptions, system triggers relevant error messages